ARMmbed/automation-testing/README.md

-# github-to-jira-test
+# automation-testing
-Repo for testing the github2jira script on the live system
+Repo for testing all automation installations in the live system

-Add labels/issues for testing the script functionality.

-Plus any other git operations that may be testable.

-Including but not limited to:
+Including but not limited to GitHub Actions and scripts running in our internal VM.
-branching model testing

-Also used for testing examples updating and metrics gathering

     Designed for internal Arm use only